Usage in Server Components (beta)

 If you've encountered an issue, you can explore the code for a working example (opens in a new tab) (demo (opens in a new tab)).

-If you're in a transitioning phase, either from the pages directory to the app directory, or from Client Components to the Server Components beta, you can apply NextIntlClientProvider additionally.
+directory, or from Client Components to the Server Components beta, you can apply NextIntlClientProvider

 Routing